 Season 2, Episode 3: Constitutional Boulevard

-“GOOD GOD!” came she shout from Helen, who was getting dressed.
-Da’Quarius turned and left quickly, but couldn’t unsee what he saw.
+“GOOD GOD!” came the shout from Helen, who was getting dressed.
+Da’Quarius turned and left, but couldn’t unsee what he saw.
 “YOU BETTER RUN, YOU PERVERTED LITTLE BASTARD!”

 “What’s Helen shouting about?”
 Rose said, walking through the living room with her venus fly trap and a post card.

-“Nuttin'” Da’Quaruis said, barely tying his shoes.
-He only stopped long enough to toss on his VSTL Vestments hat and turn it backwards.
+“Nuttin’,” Da’Quaruis said, barely tying his shoes.
+He only stopped long enough to toss on his VSYL hat and turn it backward.
 “She must have seen a spider or sumtin’.”

 “I got some great news!”
 Rose said.
 “My venus fly trap -”

 “I gotta run,” Da’Quarius said.
 “Umma be late!”